 Ramona Fasula is a Certified Holistic Health Coach and owner of Wellness by Ramona, designing customized wellness programs to help people reach their health goals.

-Now, taking into consideration why you get cramps, here are five essential oils for menstrual cramps that might just have the ability to change your life (or at least how you feel during your time of the month).
+Taking into consideration why you get cramps, here are four essential oils for menstrual cramps that might just have the ability to change your life (or at least how you feel during your time of the month).

-If you're anything like me, perhaps you didn't realize there were two types of chamomile.
-The difference between Roman chamomile and German chamomile is that they come from plants of a different genus and species and therefore have different chemical makeups, although both have calming properties.
-"Archaeologists tell us aromatherapy was used for pain management by the ancient Egyptians, and one of their go-to oils was Roman chamomile," says Ryan Neinstein, MD, of NYC Surgical Associates.
+Perhaps you didn't realize there were two types of chamomile.
+Roman chamomile and German chamomile come from plants of a different genus and species and therefore have different chemical makeups, although both have calming properties.
+"Archaeologists tell us aromatherapy was used for pain management by the ancient Egyptians, and one of their go-to oils was Roman chamomile," says Dr. Ryan Neinstein of NYC Surgical Associates.
 The doctor suggests putting a few drops of Roman chamomile into a bath and soaking your feet—it's an ancient method of calming cramps.

 This sweet spice also comes in oil form and does more than just help you when you're baking.
 Why does it work?
-"Cinnamon oil alone has been studied as a treatment for menstrual cramps, and was found to be very effective at reducing uterine contractions," says Jennifer Stagg, MD, who is a naturopathic physician.
-This is what to do: Use the oil to massage your lower abdomen—it should help with the inflammation and lessen the pain.
+"Cinnamon oil alone has been studied as a treatment for menstrual cramps, and was found to be very effective at reducing uterine contractions," says Dr. Jennifer Stagg, who is a naturopathic physician.
+Use the oil to massage your lower abdomen—it should help with the inflammation and lessen the pain.

-Do you know how you mix essential oils in your oil diffuser to get the ultimate scent medley?
-Well, with essential oils for menstrual cramps, sometimes it's not just one essential oil but a combo of a few that really does the trick.
+Massaging in readily available lavender oil has proven to relieve cramping symptoms.
+Or, if you want to get creative, you can even mix together several essential oils for relief.
 According to a 2012 study, women who used a combination of lavender, sage, and marjoram mixed with a cream on their abdomen reported less pain during menstrual cramping.
 (Of note: They massaged the oil into their skin from the end of their last period to the beginning of the next.)

-While it never hurts to explore natural ways to treat health conditions like essential oils for menstrual cramps, if you have any questions or concerns about pain during your period, we suggest that you consult a doctor as it could be indicative of a serious medical problem.
+While it never hurts to explore natural ways to treat health conditions like essential oils for menstrual cramps, if you have any questions or concerns about pain during your period, consult a doctor as it could be indicative of a serious medical problem.